Looking For Budget Textiles? This Place Is The Best In Chennai For Fabric Shopping!

 What Makes It Awesome

 Reaching Godown Street in private transport is not a great idea because of the lack of parking options.
 You could either take a bus to Parry’s Corner, or take the local train to the Fort Station, and walk down to Godown Street.
-Most stores are closed on Sunday.
+Most stores are closed on Sundays.